 I could tell Project Duchess was the start of a new Jeffries series by the plethora of family members who were introduced in the prologue.
 With that, it’s also fair to say that Jeffries’s romance has family ties as one of its central themes.
-Because Jeffries’s thematic hand is light and her tone humorous, there be a few dark moments, Project Duchess is a droll, heartwarming series début.
+Because Jeffries’s thematic hand is light and tone, humorous, there be few dark moments.
+Project Duchess is a droll, heartwarming series début.

 Miss Bates was travelling for work on old chugga-chugga trains this week and, to their rocking motion, read a rom novel and novella, Sabrina Jeffries’s The Danger of Desire and Meredith Duran’s “Sweetest Regret”, two of her favourite romance writers.
 Jeffries’s rom was the follow-up to one of last year’s top MissB. roms, The Study of Seduction.
 As for Duran, it had been a while and MissB. was most happy to find herself in Duran’s erudite, moving romance ethos.